Law and Disorder (1958 film): Plot

-Colin later "confesses" to try to straighten things out, but is not in time to prevent the judge and Percy from being driven in the same van to the assizes.
-Along the way, Percy confesses everything to Crichton, who is amused.
-He sends Colin on an errand so that, when Percy is brought into the courtroom, Colin is absent.
+Colin later "confesses" to try to straighten things out, but he is not in time to prevent the judge and Percy from being driven in the same van to the court.
+Along the way, Percy confesses everything to Crichton, who says he has "a certain sympathy" for Percy.
+Accordingly, the judge sends Colin on an errand arranging his train journey back to London so that, when Percy is brought into the courtroom, Colin is not there.
 The judge then recuses himself, as he has had social contact with the defendant, leaving Colin none the wiser.
 Out on bail, but expecting another long prison sentence, Percy bids farewell to Colin, telling him that he has come out of retirement for one more trip.

+Trivia

+Stanley Escane, who appeared in the 1947 Ealing Studios comedy Hue and Cry, also directed by Charles Chrichton, had one line (uncredited) as a police car driver.

+The locations include the exterior of Wandsworth prison in London, Windsor & Eton railway station, and Fishguard Harbour in west Wales, which plays the part of "Creekford Harbour".